 Beyond security, there are some functionality issues to consider.
 In general, you’ll find many of the same features in both cloud and on-premise ERP systems.
 However, there are a few notable differences.

 Mobile accessibility can pose an issue for on-premise deployments.
 These often require a third-party client to communicate between a mobile device and the on-premise software.
-It’s definitely not an insurmountable problem, but it can be headache.
+It’s definitely not an insurmountable problem, but it can be pain point.

 Most cloud systems enable easy mobile accessibility, and many even offer native mobile apps.
 But this ease of access also comes with greater security considerations, especially if employees are accessing company files on their personal mobile devices.